zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Teaching of Socrates is preserved by Zenophon and Plato (broad shoulders), who claims to be the mere scribe but his works are much more a portrayal of his and Socrates's thoughts via Socrates's mouth, than mere description.

-Socrates lived in a time when Athens lost the Peloponnesian War against Sparta, and as a loyal faithful soldier of Athens, his thoughts are very often on the practical side, what went wrong with Athens, in matters of educating the youth, of conduct and government.
+Socrates lived in a time when Athens lost the Peloponnesian War against Sparta, and as a loyal faithful soldier of Athens, his thoughts are very often on the practical side: what went wrong with Athens, in matters of educating the youth, of conduct and government.
 The Dialogues are conducted by the losing side, which often explains him taking a Spartan view on the matters above.

 Socrates described himself as a gadfly asking those confident in their thoughts, reminding us of the gadfly sent by Zeus to unseat Bellerophon from Pegasus, an analogy for unseating the confident writers.

-He was well trained by his Sophist teachers (sophistical teaching), known for their skills in debate and rhetorics and to expose the ignorance of the interlocuter via whimsical and deft conversations.
+He was well trained by his Sophist teachers (sophistical teaching), known for their skills in debate and rhetorics and to expose the ignorance of the interlocutor via whimsical and deft conversations.

 Yet Socrates aimed to defeat the skepticism and cynicism, claiming that there is something we can truly know, and knowing that our methodology of knowing is sound, contrasting his thoughts from those of Pythagoras.